fifoforlifo/ReadWriteMutexZoo/readme.md

 This is a standard trick, but worth mentioning.

+## Potential Improvements

+### Adding memory barrier annotations

+The code in this project works on x86 and x86\_64 processors, because the memory model is so strong.

+Other architectures would require explicit memory barriers between the various volatile loads and stores.

+### TlsGetValue and TlsSetValue should be abstracted from ReadWriteMutex classes

+Clearly it's not OK for every ReadWriteMutex object to allocate its own TLS slot, since TLS slots are a scarce and valuable resource.
+This is one of the several reasons the code here is just for demonstration.

+A production-worthy class would make TLS a policy object; then the client can implement it however they want or need to.

+One great opportunity for clients is when they *already needed their own TLS data*.
+In such cases, clients can place rwmutex-TLS-data into their own TLS structures, and avoid paying repeated TLS lookup costs.

+This also implies that public variants of the lock/unlock functions that accept a TLS-policy object need to exist.

+As a sidenote, removal of TLS data when a thread is destroyed should also be handled correctly.  (the sample code doesn't deal with that case at all)

+### ReadWriteMutex classes should be templated on synchronization primitive types

+Rather than hard-code a ReadWriteMutex to use CriticalSection, it ought to use a template type TMutex.

+This also opens the opportunity to benchmark using different primitive types, and specialize appropriately when porting across OSes.

 ## Reference Material

 I came up with most of the algorithms in this library by myself;